Advanced English Grammar: 4 Ways to Supercharge Your Writing Skills

 Writing is an important part of your English language journey.

-By learning more and more advanced skills, your writing can provide you with amazing English language experiences.
+By learning more and more advanced skills, you can further enhance your mastery of the English language.

-So, if you are feeling confident with your current skills and are ready to learn something new, take the leap from intermediate to advanced English Grammar learning!
-Get ready to discover new and exciting ways you can improve your superior writing knowledge.
+So, if you are feeling confident with your current skills and are ready to learn something new, take the leap from intermediate to advanced English grammar!
+Get ready to discover new and exciting ways you can improve your writing knowledge.

 1. Master Compound and Complex Sentences

 Understanding how sentences are put together will help you gain confidence in using more interesting and complex language.
-Like building blocks, English sentences contain smaller parts that are necessary to create a complete whole.
+Like building blocks, English sentences contain smaller parts that you need to create a complete whole.

-We begin with a simple sentence.
+Let us begin with a simple sentence .
 It contains a subject and an action, makes sense and is relatively short:

 I am replying to your email.

-Compound sentences are the next level up.
-These are two simple sentences put together, joined by a conjunction.
-A conjunction acts as a connecting word: because, and, but, so, if and or.
+Now, let us move on to compound sentences .
+These are two simple sentences put together, joined by a conjunction .
+A conjunction acts as a connecting word: because , and , but , so , if and or .

 Two ideas or messages are joined together to make one longer and more detailed compound sentence: